20 Kitchen Knife Safety Tips You Should Implement ASAP!

 The sharper your kitchen knife is the better.
 You will avoid many accidents that would otherwise happen if you tried cutting hard pieces of meat, vegetables, cheese and other dense foods with a dull knife.

 But even the best knives lose their sharpness after a period of use.
 You can use a simple kitchen knife sharpener any time you feel like your blade has lost its edge.
-I use the LOFTER knife sharpener (link to Amazon) in my kitchen.
+I use the MITSUMOTO SAKARI knife sharpener (link to Amazon) in my kitchen.
 It’s a safe and effective tool for bringing my knives quickly up to snuff.

 2. Have a fast-access knife stand